 Hydraulics on Helicopter Flight Controls

 On helicopters with more than 4 seats, it can require 100’s lbs of force to move and control the rotor blades when in flight.
 Without hydraulics, a human does not have the strength to control a large helicopter.
-Hydraulics on helicopters are like power steering on your vehicle.
+Hydraulics on helicopters is like power steering on your vehicle.

 On small helicopters, a human can easily manipulate the controls and the forces placed on them by using mechanical linkages, bell cranks, and pulleys that have been designed with mechanical leverage.